 The Disabled Persons Railcard is welcomed for purchasing reduced

 price travel on all CrossCountry trains.
-This allows you, and
+This allows you, and an

-Standard and First Class fares throughout Great Britain.
+and First Class fares throughout Great Britain.

 Details are available in the Rail Travel Made Easy leaflet,